Aaron Nola: Draft and minor leagues

-Philadelphia Phillies
+Philadelphia Phillies (2015–present)

 2015–16

 Nola made his major league debut on July 21, 2015, the first Phillies pitcher to debut the season after he was drafted since Pat Combs in 1989.
 He wore No. 27 for the Phillies, as his college jersey number 10 was used by coach Larry Bowa.
 He threw his first major league strikeout to Steven Souza Jr. in the first inning of the 1–0 loss against the Tampa Bay Rays.
 That one run was a solo home run, and the first career hit, from opposing pitcher Nathan Karns.
 He notched his first win less than a week later, pitching 7 2/3 innings and earning a run batted in (RBI) in the Phillies' July 25, 11–5 rout of the Chicago Cubs.
 Nola finished the season with a 6–2 record and 3.59 ERA in 13 starts and 77 2/3 innings pitched.
-The Phillies shut Nola down on September 27, in accordance with a decision made that July to end his season after pitching approximately 185 innings between the majors and minors.
+The Phillies shut Nola down on September 27, following a decision made that July to end his season after pitching approximately 185 innings between the majors and minors.

 On April 2, 2016, Nola was named to the Phillies' 2016 Opening Day roster.
 Although he managed a 5–4 record and 2.65 ERA in his first 12 starts, he soon struggled, posting a 9.82 ERA in eight starts between June 11 and July 28, and took a two-week break in July to focus on his physical and mental health.
 On August 3, the Phillies announced that Nola would go on the 15-day disabled list with a right elbow strain.
 Two weeks later, general manager Matt Klentak announced that Nola had been diagnosed with "low-grade" sprains and strains in his elbow, and that he would not pitch again for the remainder of the season.
 He pitched 111 innings that season in 20 starts and posted a 6–9 record and 4.78 ERA.